Caroline Weir

-Caroline Elspeth Lillias Weir (born 20 June 1995) is a Scottish professional footballer who plays as an attacking midfielder or forward for Spanish Liga F club Real Madrid CF and the Scotland national team.
+Caroline Elspeth Lillias Weir (born 20 June 1995) is a Scottish professional footballer who plays as an attacking midfielder or forward for OL Lyonnes and captains the Scotland national team.
 She is often regarded as one of the world's best players.

 She began her career in Scotland with Hibernian, moving to Arsenal aged 18 and spending the next nine years in English football with Bristol Academy, Liverpool and Manchester City, winning four trophies (two FA Women's Cups and two WSL Cups) in her time at City.

-She joined Real Madrid in 2022, becoming the first Scottish player in the top division of Spanish women's football.
+She joined Liga F club Real Madrid in 2022, becoming the first Scottish player in the top division of Spanish women's football.
+After 4 years at Real Madrid, Weir departed at the end of the 2025-26 Liga F season as the club's all-time leading goalscorer.

 Weir made her full international debut in 2013, and played for Scotland at the UEFA Euro 2017 and 2019 FIFA World Cup tournaments.
 She also featured for the rarely-assembled Great Britain team at the 2020 Olympic Games (held in 2021).